 Protection of your privacy

 The RBG processes your personal data for the purpose of levying and collecting taxes.
 We also process personal data in the context of the implementation of the Valuation of Immovable Property Act (WOZ).
 These are our statutory duties.
-We use some data, such as your telephone number and email address, to improve our service to you.
+We use some information, such as telephone number and e-mail address, to increase our service to you.

 The right to privacy

 Everyone has the right to privacy.
 This is why the RBG handles your (personal) data in a careful and confidential manner.
 The RBG does not provide your (personal) data to third parties without your consent, unless the RBG is under a legal obligation to do so.
 The General Data Protection Regulation clearly stipulates how organisations should handle personal data.
 The RBG does not use your personal data for commercial purposes.

 Your privacy at the counter and on the telephone

 If you have any questions, you can apply to our counters or contact us by telephone.
 For a better protection of your personal data, the RBG will first ask your Citizen Service Number (BSN) and date of birth before we provide confidential information.
 By doing so, we want to prevent information from ending up with people who are not entitled to it.

 We never provide specific personal information by telephone.
 This concerns, among other things, Citizen Service Numbers, dates of birth and address